Use the time filters and our native Spike metrics- Highest Velocity, Predicted Interactions and Overperforming- to surface the most relevant content

 Highest Velocity organizes all the stories published which mention your search terms, by how quickly those stories are traveling across social.
 This means that brand new and breaking stories which are trending or gaining the most traction online are surfaced at the top of the feed, which can be extremely useful to keep up to date with the biggest and most important breaking news throughout the day.

-The same way we can use our velocity metric with a short time period to find trending breaking news, we can use Predicted Interactions with a longer time span to find stories that we know will perform the best in the coming hours.
-This metric will work with all time spans but is best used with a time period of 1 or 3 hours to find relatively recent stories that we know are going to best engage with audiences.
+You can use Predicted Interactions to find stories that will have the greatest impact today.
+This metric will work with all time spans but is best used with a time period of 1 or 3 hours to find relatively recent stories that we know are going to best engage the public.

-Spike analyzes the trajectory of an article’s social interactions to forecast it’s predicted the number of engagements up to 24 hours into the future, establishing the stories and topics that you can focus your resources on, knowing that they will continue to generate engagement throughout the day.
+This is best used for opportunity spotting - helping you to identify the stories that you can focus your resources on, knowing that they will continue to generate engagement throughout the day.

 The third native metric in Spike is Overperforming, which is best used with a longer time span such as a week or even a month.
 This gives you a retrospective look at what stories around a particular topic have performed better than average for publishers.